Ciarenni/IshgardCraftOptimizer/README.md

 4. Click Calculate!

 The box that shows up will tell you the most crafts you can make with the Diadem materials you entered.
 Each line is a different combination of crafters that will all yield the same number of crafts!
 You can then use those numbers to gather or buy the non-Diadem materials you're missing and get crafting.
-If seeing non-Diadem materials in the tool is something you'd like, refer down a few sections where I tell you how to let me know that.
+If seeing non-Diadem materials in the tool is something you'd like, refer down a few sections where I tell you how to contact me.

 **NOTE**: This is ONLY for Grade 4 Ishgard Restoration crafts.
 Since the other materials are no longer obtainable (with the exception of expert craft materials), I elected to not implement the other grades.